March 16th and 17th - Bayeux Tapestry with Dr. Alex Lester-Makin

 This will be a 2 day course over a Friday and Saturday.
 The design is based on three elements found throughout the Bayeux Tapestry: human and horse, vegetation, and border animal.
 The embroidery is worked on linen fabric with crewel wool threads, the closest approximation to the original materials.

 The design will incorporate stitches used on the hanging including laid-work for larger areas of filling, multiple rows of chain or stem stitch for smaller areas, and single lines of chain or stem stitch for definition lines and outlines.
 All areas, including the outlines, will be stitched in a combination of colours seen on the original, as depicted in the drawing.
 The piece can be worked in a 10" ring frame.

-Cost of the kit is not yet decided but will be more expensive than the one-day classes.
+Cost of the kit will be £44.

 April 21st– Mountmellick Heart with Nicola Jarvis